hashicorp/design-system/website/docs/foundations/colors/partials/other/palette.md

 ### Focus

 Use to indicate an element is in a focused state.
-Critical values for critical actions only, Action values for everything else. _Notice: they're used internally by the design system to define focus states_.
+Critical values for critical actions only, Action values for everything else. _Notice: they’re used internally by the design system to define focus states_.

 <div class="dummy-colors-list">
   {{#each this.colors.semantic.focus as |color|}}